CertiCoq/certicoq/README.md

 ![GitHub](https://img.shields.io/github/license/CertiRocq/certirocq)

-CertiRocq is a compiler for Gallina, the specification language of the [Coq proof assistant](https://coq.inria.fr/refman/index.html).
-CertiRocq targets Clight, a subset of the C language that can be compiled with any C compiler, including the [CompCert](http://compcert.org) verified compiler.
+CertiRocq is a compiler for Gallina, the specification language of the [Rocq Prover](https://rocq-prover.org).
+CertiRocq targets WebAssembly and Clight, a subset of the C language that can be compiled with any C compiler, including the [CompCert](http://compcert.org) verified compiler.

 Large parts of the CertiRocq compiler have been verified whereas others are in the process of being verified.